viters/docs/cookbook/flows/scheduling-content-static-sites.md

 - [Triggering a static site build at Netlify](/cookbook/flows/trigger-static-site-build-netlify)
 - [Triggering a static site build at Vercel](/cookbook/flows/trigger-static-site-build-vercel)

-We checked Emit Events in the Operation during Step 7.
+You checked Emit Events in the Operation during Step 7.
 This will emit an `item.update` event which is a trigger for the Flows in the recipes above.

 ## Final Tips